OEM-Sartorius-Data-Analytics/SimcaQ_Python_Scripting_Guide/01_ProjectInterface/ExploreProjectInterface.md

 ```
 project.DisposeProject()
 ```

+For additional available methods have a look to the [Help Files](https://www.sartorius.com/download/961736/simca-q-17-0-1-help-files-en-b-00260-sartorius-zip-data.zip) available at the [Sartorius SIMCA-Q web](https://www.sartorius.com/en/products/oem/oem-data-analytics/simca-q).

 In this repository you can find a standalone [example script](ExploreProjectInterface.py) that takes as an argument the path to a SIMCA project and that will print to the console the name of the project and its numbers of models and datasets.